How I became a hymn book smuggler into the EU

 As I posted here a year ago, since May 2023, I have been officiating at a monthly English-language Anglican service of Evening Prayer held on a Thursday evening in the Unterkirche of the Dresden Frauenkirche.
 This is in addition to the monthly Sunday evening service in the Hauptraum for which I’ve had responsibility since January 2015.

 For my monthly Sunday evening service, the Pfarrbüro produce a twelve-page complete Order of Service based on the text I send them at least a week earlier.
 Hymns are taken from ‘Hymns Ancient & Modern New Standard’, published in 1983, with the melody line of the tune, as well as all the words, reproduced.
-As I understand it, the Pfarrbüro was given a copy . . . → Read More: How I became a hymn book smuggler into the EU
+As I understand it, the Pfarrbüro was given a copy of this hymn book by the late Rev’d Dr Irene Ahrens when the monthly Sunday evening service began in June 2006.
+I presume that this was the hymn book used by St George’s, Berlin where she was the Assistant Priest.

 Brexit, Barclays & HSBC Banks – the second instalment